common-workflow-language/user_guide/src/faq.md

 outgoing connections to network resources.
 If `networkAccess` is `false` or not specified, tools must not assume network access, except for localhost(the loopback device).
+If `networkAccess` is not specified when it is required, the tool will fail.

 Below is an example using `curl` where `networkAccess: true` which allows the page with the link in the yaml file to be downloaded and